Environmental Sciences and Engineering Graduate Application FAQ

 A: The Gillings School of Global Public Health usually hosts Open Houses in the Fall Semester (for prospective students) and in March (for admitted students); the Department also typically has an Open House in February.
 We also welcome ad hoc visits, which may be an especially good option if you live close by.

 We sometimes have limited funding available for visits.
 You will be contacted if funding is available for you to visit; usually this is if a faculty member is particularly interested in meeting you.
-Unfortunately, it is not usual for us to have funding for international applicants to visit – however, if a faculty member is interested in working with you, they may arrange an interview over Skype or telephone.
+Unfortunately, we do not normally have funding for international applicants to visit – however, if a faculty member is interested in working with you, they may arrange an interview over Skype or telephone.

 Q: What should I put in my personal statement?
 What are you looking for in a student?